cloudtruth/interposer/README.md

 essentially as fast as a handcrafted mock, but took way less time to make!
 More details can be found in the Recording and Playback section below.

+FIXME: Add info about environment variables used during recording:

+RECORDING (turns on)
+TAPEDECKDEBUG (writes out every call context to a pickle file)

 ### Auditing

 To facilitate auditing and call verification, use Interposer directly in